0x444454/Commodore-6309/README.md

 - Write the desired ".rom" file on a 8 KByte ROM (EPROM or Flash).
 - Replace the original Kernal ROM with the 6309 ROM.
 - Power on the system with the 6510.
 You should see the message "6510 detected. insert 6309 with adapter".
 This is to verify your ROM is programmed successfully. __Do NOT insert the 6309 directly in the 6510 socket__.
-You need the adapter circuit described in the schematics.
+You need the adapter circuit described in the [schematics](./hardware/).
 - Check the schematics.
-- Implement the translation circuit as per schematics (which are not yet available... sorry).
+- Implement the translation circuit as per schematics .
 - Double-check the schematics.
 - Correct any errors.
 - Triple-check the schematics and make sure you made no mistakes.